penglian518/VirtualHPC/Week_5.md

 * Attributetype: Commonly contains a global identifier (a list of period-sperated intergers), a list of names, a free-form description, and a reference to another attribute type this definition inherits from.
 May also have some other informations.

-    # An example of attributeType definition
+The following is an example of attributeType definition.

         attributetype ( 2.5.4.4 NAME ( 'sn' 'surname' )
             DESC 'RFC2256: last (family) name(s) for which the entity is known by' SUP name )

 * Objectclass: A special attributeType, which lists all the objectcalsses the LDAP entry manifests.
 An object class lists what attribute types an entry must have, and what optional attribute types it may have.

-    # An example of objectClass definition
+The following is an example of objectClass definition

         objectclass ( 2.5.6.6 NAME 'person'
             DESC 'RFC2256: a person'
             SUP top STRUCTURAL
             MUST ( sn $ cn )
             MAY ( userPassword $ telephoneNumber $ seeAlso $ description ) )

 * Schemas: A part of the configuration of the server, containing two things: definitions of attribute types and definition of objectclasses.